[Fukui Prefecture] Discover a side of Japan you never knew existed.

 Recommended points

-- Dinosaur goods at the museum shop — perfect for yourself or as souvenirs
+・Dinosaur goods at the museum shop are perfect for both personal use and as souvenirs

-Founded by Zen Master Dogen in 1244, Eiheiji, the head temple of the Soto sect, is a "living Zen temple" where approximately 150 monks still live a rigorous life of training.
-The majestic grounds are surrounded by giant cedar trees and are lined with over 70 buildings, and just walking through the beautiful corridors will make you feel your mind become calm.
+Founded by Zen Master Dogen in 1244, Eiheiji, one of the two head temples of the Soto Zen sect, is a "Dojo of Zen Buddhism" where over 100 monks still live a rigorous life of training.
+The majestic grounds are surrounded by giant cedar trees and feature over 70 buildings, and you'll feel your mind calm just by walking through the beautiful corridors.

-Visitors can also participate in Zen meditation and sutra copying experiences.
-This time away from the hustle and bustle of everyday life and into self-reflection is sure to be a highlight of your trip.
+Visitors can participate in a Zen meditation experience.
+This time away from the hustle and bustle of everyday life and into soul-searching is sure to be a highlight of your trip.

-3. Tojinbo — A miraculous view born from the Sea of Japan
+3. Tojinbo Cliffs — A miraculous view born from the Sea of Japan

-Tojinbo, a huge cliff of columnar joints stretching for about 1 km, is Fukui Prefecture's most scenic spot and has been designated a national natural monument.
-There are only three such formations in the world, including Tojinbo (Jeju Island, South Korea, and the west coast of Norway), making it an extremely valuable geological site.
+Tojinbo Cliffs, huge cliffs of columnar joints stretching for about 1 km, is Fukui Prefecture's most scenic spot and has been designated a national natural monument.
+Columnar joint formations on this scale are found at only a few locations worldwide, such as Jeju Island in South Korea and the west coast of Norway, making Tojinbo Cliffs an extremely valuable geological site.

 The highlight is the experience of looking up at the cliffs from the sea on a sightseeing boat.
 At dusk, the sunset over the Sea of Japan and the silhouette of the cliffs create a breathtakingly beautiful sight.
 You can also enjoy a panoramic view of the Echizen Coast from the adjacent Tojinbo Tower.